dvinubius/contract-factory-tutorial-typescript/README.md

 ## 👨🏻‍💻 🤓  Knitty Gritty Aside - "manually" created contract objects
-You may skip this section and tackle Challenge 1 below, if you're eager to code some more.
+You may skip this section and tackle Challenge 1 below if you're eager to code some more.
 Just make sure to return here some time later.

 Understanding this is crucial if you're serious about building factory pattern dApps, so you'll need to do it anyway.
 But no pressure right now 😎 🧉